marxin/texi2rst-generated/sphinx/gccint/analysis-and-representation-of-loops/loop-closed-ssa-form.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: LCSSA, Loop-closed SSA form

 .. _lcssa:

-.. index:: LCSSA

-.. index:: Loop-closed SSA form

 Loop-closed SSA form
 ********************